albert118/NET-AutomatedFinances/README.md

 * Java 8+ required for tabula.
  * TODO: Find an alt. for tabula that doesn't require Java

 # Startup Guide

 ## Frontend

-To setup the frontend project, run these as typical
+The frontend project comprises of a few elements.
+Namely, the UI react SPA project "Icarus UI".
+This runs the frontend and watches the various required files.
+To setup and run the frontend app, change into the `frontend/icarusUI` directory and then run these as typical,

 ```
 npm install
 npm test
 ```